OpenTermsArchive/contrib-versions/Flattr/Privacy Policy.md

 When subscribing for our newsletter, you provide us with your consent, which legitimizes the use of your email address in accordance and to the extent of your consent.

+International data transfers

+For some parts of our hosting we use a non-EU/EEA service provider called Cloudflare, Inc., seated in San Francisco (United States).
+We have carefully selected Cloudflare and review it regularly to ensure that your privacy is preserved.
+The service provider provides sufficient guarantees to ensure an adequate level of data protection and may only use the personal data for the purposes stipulated by us and in accordance with our instructions.
+We also contractually require the service provider to treat your personal data solely in accordance with this Privacy Policy and the European data protection laws.
+In order to ensure an adequate level of data protection, we have entered into the EU Standard Contractual Clauses (processors) - Commission Decision C(2010)593.
+You can request a copy by contacting us at privacy\[at\]flattr.com.

 Do we disclose any personal data?

-We will not transfer your personal data to third parties as a matter of course without letting you know in advance or asking for your prior permission.
+Except as explicitly mentioned in this Privacy Policy, we will not transfer your personal data to third parties as a matter of course without letting you know in advance or asking for your prior permission.
 We may only transfer your personal data to third parties without informing you separately beforehand in the following exceptional cases as explained below:

+*   For hosting purposes, we work with service providers, who will only access and process any of your personal data to the extent required for support purposes and only under our instructions.
+This is safeguarded by data processing agreements.
 *   If required for legal proceedings / investigations, personal data will be transferred to the criminal investigation authorities and, if appropriate, to injured third parties.
 We will only do this if there are concrete indications of illegal and / or abusive behavior.
 We are also legally obliged to give certain public authorities information.
 These are criminal investigation authorities, public authorities who prosecute administrative offences entailing fines, and finance authorities.
 *   As part of the further development of our business, it may happen that the structure of Flattr AB changes.
 The legal structure may be adapted, subsidiaries, business units or components may be created, bought or sold.
 In such transactions, customer information may be shared with the transmitted part of the company.
 In the event of a transfer of personal information, Flattr will ensure that it is done in accordance to this Privacy Policy and Swedish data protection laws.